Lamprey: Anatomy

-Close to the jaws of juvenile lampreys, a muscular flap-like structure called the velum is present, which serves to generate a water current towards the mouth opening, which enables feeding and respiration.
+Close to the jaws of juvenile lampreys, a muscular, flap-like structure called the velum is present, which serves to generate a water current towards the mouth opening, which enables feeding and respiration.

-The unique morphological characteristics of lampreys, such as their cartilaginous skeleton, suggest they are the sister taxon (see cladistics) of all living jawed vertebrates (gnathostomes).
+The unique morphological characteristics of lampreys, such as their cartilaginous skeletons, suggest they are the sister taxon (see cladistics) of all living jawed vertebrates (gnathostomes).
 They are usually considered the most basal group of the Vertebrata.
 Instead of true vertebrae, they have a series of cartilaginous structures called arcualia arranged above the notochord.
 Hagfish, which resemble lampreys, have traditionally been considered the sister taxon of the true vertebrates (lampreys and gnathostomes) but DNA evidence suggests that they are in fact the sister taxon of lampreys.

 The heart of the lamprey is anterior to the intestines.
 It contains the sinus, one atrium, and one ventricle protected by the pericardial cartilages.

 The pineal eye, a photosensitive organ regulating melatonin production by capturing light signals through photoreceptor cells and converting them into intercellular signals, is located in the midline of its body and accompanied by the parapineal organ.

-One of the key physical components to the lamprey are the intestines, which are located ventral to the notochord.
-Intestines aid in osmoregulation by intaking water from its environment and desalinating the water they intake to an iso-osmotic state with respect to blood, and are also responsible for digestion.
+Key physical components to the lamprey are the intestines, which are located ventral to the notochord.
+Intestines aid in osmoregulation by taking in water from its environment and desalinating it to an iso-osmotic state with respect to blood, and are also responsible for digestion.

 The cartilaginous skeleton of a lamprey washed up on a beach in North Carolina.

-Studies have shown that lampreys are among the most energy-efficient swimmers.
+Lampreys are among the most energy-efficient swimmers.
 Their swimming movements generate low-pressure zones around the body, which pull rather than push their bodies through the water.

-Different species of lamprey have many shared physical characteristics.
+Different species of lampreys have many shared physical characteristics.
 The same anatomical structure can serve different functions in the lamprey depending on whether or not it is carnivorous.
-The mouth and suction capabilities of the lamprey not only allow it to cling to a fish as a parasite, but provide it with limited climbing ability so that it can travel upstream and up ramps or rocks to breed.
+The mouth and suction capabilities of the lamprey not only allow it to cling to a fish as a parasite, but also provide it with limited climbing ability so that it can travel upstream and up ramps or rocks to breed.
 This ability has been studied in an attempt to better understand how lampreys battle the current and move forward despite only being able to hold onto the rock at a single point.
 Some scientists are also hoping to design ramps that will optimize the lamprey's climbing ability, as lampreys are valued as food in the Northwest United States and need to travel upstream to reproduce.